polaeskandar/project-investment-calculator/readme.md

 ## To Boot Up the Project

-1. Clone the project to your local machine: git clone git@github.com:polaeskandar/project-investment-calculator.git.
+1. Clone the project to your local machine: `git clone git@github.com:polaeskandar/project-investment-calculator.git`.
-2. Change to the project directory: cd project-investment-calculator.
+2. Change to the project directory: `cd project-investment-calculator`.
-3. Install the necessary node packages: npm install.
+3. Install the necessary node packages: `npm install`.
-4. Run the application: npm run dev.
+4. Run the application: `npm run dev`.

 ## Feedback & Contact